telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/pdf-export.md

 ## Exceptions

-* *__At least one of minimum, optimum, or maximum IPD must be specified on table__*
+* **At least one of minimum, optimum, or maximum IPD must be specified on table**

 Reason: Nested tables should have width in pixels

-* *__The '*' character, hexadecimal value 0x2A, cannot be included in a name__*
+* **The '*' character, hexadecimal value 0x2A, cannot be included in a name**

 The default pager's *RadComboBox* uses special *CSS* approach that is unsupported by the *PDF* parser

-* __Telerik.Web.Apoc.ApocException: fo:block must be child of fo:basic-link, fo:block, fo:block-container, fo:float, fo:flow, fo:footnote-body, fo:inline, fo:inline-container, fo:list-item-body, fo:list-item-label, fo:marker, fo:multi-case, fo:static-content, fo:table-caption, fo:table-cell or fo:wrapper not fo:table-header__
+* **Telerik.Web.Apoc.ApocException: fo:block must be child of fo:basic-link, fo:block, fo:block-container, fo:float, fo:flow, fo:footnote-body, fo:inline, fo:inline-container, fo:list-item-body, fo:list-item-label, fo:marker, fo:multi-case, fo:static-content, fo:table-caption, fo:table-cell or fo:wrapper not fo:table-header**

-This exception is probably result of a __hard____pagebreak__, inserted in a wrong place - for example directly after the starting tag of a table
+This exception is probably result of a **hard-pagebreak**, inserted in a wrong place - for example directly after the starting tag of a table

-* *__System.IndexOutOfRangeException: Index was outside the bounds of the array.at Telerik.Web.Apoc.Render.Pdf.Fonts.Type2CIDSubsetFont.GetWidth(Int32 charIndex)__*
+* **System.IndexOutOfRangeException: Index was outside the bounds of the array.at Telerik.Web.Apoc.Render.Pdf.Fonts.Type2CIDSubsetFont.GetWidth(Int32 charIndex)**

 You are either using *RTL* fonts or mixing *Korean* characters with another language in the same element (rare scenario)

-* *__Unable to cast object of type 'Telerik.Web.Apoc.Layout.BlockArea' to type 'Telerik.Web.Apoc.Layout.AreaContainer'__*
+* **Unable to cast object of type 'Telerik.Web.Apoc.Layout.BlockArea' to type 'Telerik.Web.Apoc.Layout.AreaContainer'**

 Most probably you have *DIV* element with specified dimensions or absolute positioning.
 Remove the relevant width/height/position attributes to avoid this exception.

-* *__System.Security.SecurityException: Request for the permission of type 'System.Security.Permissions.FileIOPermission__*
+* **System.Security.SecurityException: Request for the permission of type 'System.Security.Permissions.FileIOPermission**

-*RadGrid's PDF* export engine doesn't work in __medium trust__.
+*RadGrid's PDF* export engine doesn't work in **medium trust**.

-* *__Telerik.Web.Apoc.ApocException: internal-destination or external-destination must be specified in basic-link__*
+* **Telerik.Web.Apoc.ApocException: internal-destination or external-destination must be specified in basic-link**

 *PDF* engine is trying to resolve *empty anchor**URL*.
 Please note, that the anchor links are supported only when valid *URL* is supplied.
 Example:

-* *__System.IndexOutOfRangeException: Index was outside the bounds of the array.	at Telerik.Web.Apoc.Fo.Flow.TableRow.CellArray.GetNextFreeCell(Int32 colNum)__*
+* **System.IndexOutOfRangeException: Index was outside the bounds of the array.	at Telerik.Web.Apoc.Fo.Flow.TableRow.CellArray.GetNextFreeCell(Int32 colNum)**

 The reason for this exception is that the number of col elements is the colgroup is not equal to the maximum number of cells per row.
 Put simply, if you have a table with two columns, you should put two col elements.